kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/01 - Terms.md

 **.gitignore** - This is a file that you local Git will use to decide if it will ignore certain files.
 By default it will track all files in a repo, but there are many files you should avoid tracking (i.e. NuGet source files, /bin, etc).
 There is a sample `.gitignore` file in the next section.

 **Fork** - A fork is the copying of another users repo into your user account.
 This is the first step if you want to contribute to another users' project.
+A reference back to the parent project is kept so you can grab the new changes when the original repo updates.

 **Pull Request** - Since you can't directly modify another users' repo (due to permissions), you can *fork* a repo, make changes and then send the changes to the origin repo.
 This sending of changes is done by creating a pull request.
 A pull request shows a project owner a summary of the proposed changes.
 If accepted, the repo owner merges in your changes.